 Question: What are some of the limitations of GPR? –Alyssa, Miami Beach, FL

-Another limitation is the fact that, although GPR can tell you “something” is down there, it can’t necessarily identify what specifically it is, particularly if the dielectric permittivity of the material in question is similar to the surrounding matrix.
+Another limitation is the fact that, although sending GPR energy into the ground can tell you “something” is down there, it can’t necessarily identify what specifically it is, particularly if the dielectric permittivity of the material in question is similar to the surrounding matrix.
 This is especially true when dealing with pockets of rare earth materials or groundwater in bedrock, as opposed to leaking freshwater pipelines in clay or sand, because of the ways in which these materials can cause attenuation of the radar signal.
 Interpreting GPR signal processing for an accurate assessment of subsurface conditions is as much of an art as a science.

 Question: Does GPR work like a fish finder? –Wilford, Austin, TX